 To be successful in the field of Diagnostic Medical Sonography you should have strong critical-thinking, observation, and technical skills; excellent active listening and social perception skills; strong oral and written expression and comprehension; arm-hand steadiness and control; and pay attention to detail.

-The program offers online general and cardiac degree tracks.
+The program offers general and cardiac degree tracks.
+Each 22-month track consists of online didactic courses, on-campus scanning lab, and internships at assigned clinical settings.
 General track students will learn to perform abdominal, small parts, obstetric, gynecology, and vascular exams.
 Cardiac track students will be trained to perform detailed cardiac and vascular exams.

 Upon successful completion of the program, you will be eligible to take specialized certification exams, which are required by some employers and may make you more marketable in a job search.